apache/nuttx-apps/graphics/twm4nx/README.txt

        opened (around 15).
 Specifically, I see failures to start NSH in the windows so they come up blank.
 All other behaviors seem normal.
-Most likely, some NxTerm resource allocation is failing silently and leaving things in an unusable.
+Most likely, some NxTerm resource allocation is failing silently and leaving things in an unusable state.
 The board I am using has 128Mb of SDRAM so I can't believe that memory is the limiting factor.
 These are, however, RAM-backed windows and will use significant amounts of memory.
        The primary issue is that the number of windows should probably be managed in some way to assure that the end-user does not experience odd behaviors when resource usage is high.